 What if a guest displays symptoms?

 If a guest appears to exhibit symptoms the General Manager should be notified immediately.
-Where possible determine if the guest in the 14 days before the onset of illness has either traveled to Wuhan, Hubei Province, China or has been in contact with a confirmed case.
+Where possible determine if the guest in the 14 days before the onset of illness has either travelled to China, Iran, Italy or has been in contact with a confirmed case.

 If this is the case you must immediately: